dfds/dojo/workshops/crossplane-sre-deep-dive/katas/4/kata/README.md

 ```

 ### 9. Observe changes

+### 10. Change allocated storage

+### 11. Try to change engine

+### 12. Observe sync status

+### 13. Cleanup resources

+RDSInstance
+SecurityGroup

+If you are not continuing to Kata 5, also clean up:

+ProviderConfig
+AWS Provider
+Crossplane Helm chart

 ## Want to help make our training material better?
  * Want to **log an issue** or **request a new kata**?
 Feel free to visit our [GitHub site](https://github.com/dfds/dojo/issues).